Anshul-Arya/Baysian_Analysis/README.md

 ### 1. Running Proportion of Heads
 Running proportion of heads when flipping a coin.
 The x-axis is plotted on a logarithmic scale so that you can see the details of the first few flips but also the long-run trend after many flips.
 (The R code that generated this graph is in RunningProportion.R.When you run the code,your graph will look different than this one because you will generate a different random sequence of flips.)

+### 2. Normal Probability Density
+A normal probability density function, shown with a comb of narrow intervals.
+The integral is approximated by summing the width times height of each interval.
+(The R code that generated this graph is in IntegralOfDensity.R